Memory That Survives

 Alex randomly surfaces old quotes from the community archive with snarky commentary.
 "I found this gem from a year ago.
 I have questions."
 The past is never truly buried.

-Explore the Dreamscape →A small sample of what Alex actually does in the wild.
-The homepage gets the highlights, not the whole operator manual.
+Login for the Dreamscape →A small sample of what Alex does in the wild.
+The full reference keeps the access rules and longer syntax in one place.

-Talk to Alex in the environment that shaped him, get roasted, and watch the memory core operate in real time.
+Talk to Alex in the environment that shaped him and watch the memory system work in real time.

 Join ServerThe latest patch note is enough proof that the system is live and changing.
 The full history can stay one click away.